AkBongu1219/LLMDocAnalyser/README.md

-# LLMDocAnalyser: Natural Language SQL Interface
+# LLM_SQLQueries: Natural Language SQL Interface

 LLM_Excel is a Streamlit-based application that allows users to interact with CSV data using natural language queries.
 The application converts natural language into SQL queries and provides both structured and natural language responses.